 Gather the ingredients.

-Lightly butter a 1 1/2- to 2-quart baking dish or casserole.
-Heat the oven to 375 F.
+Position a rack in the center of the oven and heat to 375 F. Lightly butter a 1 1/2- to 2-quart baking dish or casserole.

-In a large bowl, combine the cream of mushroom soup, milk or half-and-half, cubed chicken, butter, nutmeg, pepper, and broccoli.
-Blend ingredients thoroughly.
+In a large bowl, mix together the cream of mushroom soup, milk, chicken, butter, nutmeg, pepper, and broccoli.

-Turn the mixture into the prepared baking dish and sprinkle Parmesan cheese over the top.
+Turn the mixture out into the prepared baking dish and sprinkle Parmesan cheese over the top.

 Glass Bakeware Warning

-For premade casseroles or leftovers that are in a glass baking dish and have been refrigerated, do not place directly into a hot oven as the glass can shatter.
+For premade casseroles or leftovers that are in a glass baking dish and have been refrigerated, do not place them directly into a hot oven as the glass can shatter.
 Instead, place any cold glass bakeware into a cold oven to warm up while the oven preheats.
-Or allow the bakeware to rest outside of the fridge for 30 minutes to reach room temperature while the oven preheats.
+Or, allow the bakeware to rest outside of the fridge for 30 minutes to reach room temperature while the oven heats.

-- Feel free to substitute fresh chopped broccoli or cauliflower for this dish.
+- Switch from broccoli to cauliflower, or use a combination of both.
+You can also substitute fresh chopped broccoli or cauliflower in this dish.

-- If you really like mushrooms, you can easily add 1/2 cup or so of sautéed sliced mushrooms to the sauce mixture or add 1 small can or jar of drained sliced mushrooms.
+- If you really like mushrooms, you can easily add 1/2 cup or so of sautéed sliced mushrooms to the sauce mixture or a small can or jar of drained sliced mushrooms.